tomBoddaert/tomBoddaert.github.io/README.md

 ## Licensing

-This project is unlicensed, but the site builder is licensed [here](https://github.com/tomboddaert/site#license).
+This project is not licensed.